 A few years ago when I started encapsulating placentas I thought it would be a novel concept to add an herbal blend to the placenta powder to create a “super” placenta pill.
 The herbal blend would vary per individual needs and I normally added 2-3 herbs.
-I offered it but never encouraged it.
+I offered it upon request but never encouraged it.
 Years later I have now completely changed my position on this and I actually discourage adding herbs to the placenta powder when encapsulating.
 Of course if a client is sure they want it, I always oblige after educating them on pros and cons.

 One of the obvious ones is that there are less supplements to take.
 Being postpartum caring for a new baby and possibly young children, it can be a challenge to remember to take a shower (can I get an amen?!) – let alone additional supplements beyond placenta pills.
 Some people also HATE swallowing pills, the fewer the better.